 SLIET SET 2020 Certificate Programme

 Admission to all ICD courses shall be made on the basis of All India SLIET Entrance Test (SET-I).
 Admission to (ICD 2 nd year Lateral Entry) shall be through SET-IA test.
 Candidate shall register himself/herself online.
-Schedule of SLIET SET 2018 Certificate Programme (SET-I) is given below.
+Aspirants can check the schedule of SLIET SET 2019 Certificate Programme (SET-I) is from the below.

 |Last date to fill the application form|